Seafood Risotto

 Key Techniques

-- Toasting rice to coat with fat before liquid addition
+- Toasting the rice before adding liquid

-- Precise timing of seafood addition to prevent overcooking
+- Sautéing seafood separately to prevent overcooking

 Classic Dishes